-Is mildew a problem in your home in Reno Nevada?
-Here are tips to help combat mildew problems within any home.
+If you are struggling with mold or mildew in your home, here are some mold and mildew tips to help combat problems within any home.

 “Mildew is a thin, black, or sometimes white, growth produced by mold.
 Though molds are always present in the air, those that cause mildew need moisture and certain temperatures to grow.
 Mold will grow on anything, and mildew will flourish wherever it is damp, warm, poorly lit and/or where air is not circulated.
 Cellars, basements, crawl spaces, and even clothing closets should be watched closely for growth.

 Mildew can also be found on draperies and rugs in basement recreation rooms, on shower curtains, and on damp clothes rolled up for ironing.
 These molds are also likely to grow in a new house because of musty odor.
 They discolor fabrics (including leather) and sometimes they eat into them until the fabrics rot and fall to pieces.
 To protect your home and your possessions, mildew prevention is a must!

 House Mold and Mildew Prevention: Take Proper Precautions